 it’s two and a half hours, and they go home?

-but Rheingold is the same
+a without-break piece.
+It’s very demanding, but Rheingold is the same thing.
+It’s

 two-twenty and people stay there also without a break.

 BD: I guess

 are used to sitting through Wagner performances.
 They think of Götterdämmerung and Parsifal, whereas the Strauss people

 are more accustomed to even the longest being Rosenkavalier.
 When you do Rosenkavalier, do you put any cuts in